WDD 131: Dynamic Web Fundamentals

 localStorage Advantages

-You can store non-string data in localStorage.
-One common approach is to use the JSON.stringify() method to convert the data to a string before storing it, and then use the JSON.parse() method to convert it back to its original form when you retrieve it from localStorage.
-This allows you to store and retrieve more complex data structures, such as objects and arrays, in localStorage.
+To store non-string data in localStorage, use JSON.stringify() to convert the data to a string before storing, then use JSON.parse() to convert it back when retrieving.
+This approach allows you to store and retrieve complex data structures like objects and arrays.

 localStorage Demonstration